-After successfully completing the CNA course, the student earns a certificate and is eligible to take the state exam to become a licensed Certified Nurse Assistant.
+After successfully completing the CNA course, the student earns a certificate and is eligible to take the Red Cross exam to become a licensed Certified Nurse Assistant.
 Verification of immunizations, CPR certification and a satisfactory background check is required.
 Anyone interested in becoming a CNA can take this course.

 Students must be able to meet the essential functions of a nurse as found on the nursing Web page.

 - HLTK 1510-601 (June 27 - July 21): Monday through Friday, 8 a.m. - 12 p.m.

 - Clinicals will be July 14 - July 20.
 Times will be announced in class.

 - HLTK 1510-600 (Aug 29 - Oct.
 21): Tuesdays and Thursdays, 8 a.m. - 12 p.m.

 - Clinicals will be Oct.
 8, 9, 15, and 16.
 Times will be announced in class.

 - HLTK 1510-600 (Oct.
 24 - Dec.
 13): Tuesdays and Thursdays, 1 p.m. - 5 p.m.